Knot Weight Systems from Graded Symplectic Geometry: Exponential Maps

+First, we construct a section $\phi^{-1}_x:~\M\to \FR{B}$ (recall from sec.\ref{sec_BHC}).
 By the folk-theorem for graded and super manifolds (for supermanifold case proved independently by Batchelor \cite{MR536951}, by Berezin \cite{berezin}, by Gawedzki \cite{MR0489701} and with straightforward generalization to the graded case), one can always split $\M$ non-canonically into a direct sum of graded vector bundles \bea \M\sim E_1[1]\oplus E_2[2]\oplus\cdots, \eea where each $E_i$ is over $M=|\M|$.
 For each vector bundle we choose a connection $A_{\mu}$, and also choose a connection $\Gamma^{\mu}_{\nu\rho}$ for $TM$.
 For convenience, we assume $\Gamma$ torsionless $\Gamma^{\mu}_{[\nu\rho]}=0$.
 We build a local isomorphism Eq.\ref{local_iso} by first building a local isomorphism $M\supset U\to \BB{R}^n$ through certain exponential map and then attach the graded vector bundle structure using parallel-transport.

 Consider the body $M=|\M|$ first.
 The isomorphism $U\to \BB{R}^n$ can be done in many ways.
 One way is to use a \emph{geodesic exponential map}. \bea \phi_x^{\mu}=x^{\mu}+\xi^{\mu}-\frac12\Gamma^{\mu}_{\ga\gb}\xi^{\ga}\xi^{\gb}+\Big(-\frac16\partial_{\gc}\Gamma^{\mu}_{\ga\gb}+\frac13\Gamma^{\mu}_{\kappa\gc}\Gamma^{\kappa}_{\ga\gb}\Big) \xi^{\gc}\xi^{\ga}\xi^{\gb}+{\cal O}(\xi^4), \eea where all the $\Gamma$ are evaluated at $x$.